Updated 2026 Regulations Airbnb Booking.com

 ?
 People Also Ask

-Renting without a tourist license is a serious or very serious infraction depending on the autonomous community.
+Renting without a tourist licence is a serious or very serious infraction depending on the autonomous community.
 Fines vary significantly based on severity.
 In addition to the penalty proceedings, authorities can order the immediate cessation of activity and the removal of your listing from Airbnb/Booking.

 What is SES.HOSPEDAJES and who must register?